Laura had left the family home. Husband and I were bereft, she had manipulated a situation to be asked to leave, we felt we had let her down.

 I could be over bearing; I could be in her face.
-Thought I could help her.
-Wanted only the best for her.
-Wished her happiness.
-I saw pitfalls, and I tried to stop her caving in.
+I thought I could help my daughter, wanting only the best for her.
+I saw pitfalls and tried to stop her falling in.

 Choices she made, I balanced against, sheer bad luck and became angry with her.
 Now she had gone?
 I felt bad.
 I felt sad.

 The birds chirped their morning song.
 From the kitchen window I watched the flash car back up the drive.
 Mr Big I Am in the driving seat.
 Laura appeared in the hall, had used her key to enter my home.

 ‘Any bin bags?’ she asked.
 These would be her suitcase of necessity many times over.
 Upstairs Laura rammed her stuff into huge black bags.
 I took a bottle of champagne from the fridge.